Sharika & Steven | Oxford wedding

 Steven spends most of his time globetrotting for work.
 I’m the complete opposite and live a very routine life.
 I spend my time commuting into London thrice a week, working out, eating well (mostly) and horse riding.
 We both love long walks and spending time with friends.
 Steven loves alcohol, me not at all (unless it’s champagne or port)!

 How did the proposal go down? (all the gushy details, I love this bit!)

 Despite our situation being unconventional, Steven insisted that we have an engagement.
 We spent the entire summer of 2018 designing the perfect ring for me.
-We commissioned a jeweler in Washington to source the perfect piece of rectangular ruby as the centre stone of my ring (I love rubies and Steven’s surname is Rubinyi; the stone even has a blemish on it to symbolise our sometimes not so perfect relationship).
+We commissioned a jeweler in Washington to source the perfect piece of rectangular ruby as the centre stone of my ring (I love rubies ; the stone even has a blemish on it to symbolise our sometimes not so perfect relationship).
 Finally when we went to Paris last November for Steven’s 30th birthday, he ‘proposed’ at the Tuileries.
 When he asked if I would marry him, I said I already did!

 How did you choose your wedding venue(s)?

 We decided early 2018 that we wanted a proper celebration with family and friends (Please note that we have not shared the Gibraltar episode with most of our guests.
 However, given it’s a blessing ceremony, they have been kept under the impression that we took/ will take care of the administrative details separately).
-With my family being from Bangladesh and his America, Oxford was the ideal midway spot to host this.
+With my family being from Bangladesh and his America, having an Oxford wedding was ideal.
 And with the University’s beautiful structures at our disposal Christ Church and the Divinity School were very easy to agree upon.